Menindee Lakes: Menindee Lakes Storages

 The Menindee Lakes Storages is a major gated dam, including multiple weir and lake impoundments and a concrete spillway, with six vertical lift gates, across the seven lakes that form part of the Menindee Lakes Water Storage Scheme.
 The lakes were originally a series of natural depressions that filled during floods.
 As the flow receded the floodwaters in the natural depressions drained back into the Darling River.

 In 1949, work began on building dams, weirs, levees, canals and regulators to catch and retain floodwaters.
-Major works were completed in 1960 and final completion was in 1968.
-There were electrical upgrades in 2007.
+Major works were completed in 1960 and final completion was in 1968, with electrical upgrades in 2007.
 The scheme was built by the New South Wales Water Conservation and Irrigation Commission, to manage river flows, town water supplies and other domestic requirements, irrigated agriculture, industry, and flood mitigation.
 It has become increasingly important for regulating environmental flows.

 Construction of the retaining walls required 103 m3 of rock fill, 18 m high and 95 m long.
 The average water depth is 7 m and, at 100% capacity, the dam walls hold back 1731216 ML of water at an average of 60 m above sea level.
 The surface area of the lakes within the scheme is 47500 ha and the combined catchment area is 273226 km2.
 The uncontrolled concrete spillway with six vertical lift gates is capable of discharging water at 850 m3/s.